MicrosoftDocs/microsoft-salescopilot-docs/articles/suggested-tasks-collab-space.md

 ms.author: shjais
 ---

-# View suggested tasks in collaboration spaces
+# View AI powered Planner tasks

-Sales team members spend a lot of time communicating and coordinating with colleagues within Microsoft Teams.
-They work on important decisions and action items that are related to their accounts and opportunities.
-However, it's easy to lose track of tasks and to-dos when you're working in a fast-paced environment.
+Sales teams work together closely and use apps like Microsoft Planner to manage their tasks efficiently.
+Numerous critical next steps and action items emerge in their daily conversations.
+However, many of these tasks are not captured and tracked, leading to missed opportunities and lost revenue.

-Copilot for Sales in Teams helps sellers to stay on top of their tasks and to-dos by suggesting tasks that are related to their accounts and opportunities.
-The tasks are suggested based on the conversations in Teams channels that have the Copilot for Sales bot installed.
-Tasks are suggested once every 24 hours for new posts and replies in the channel.
+The AI powered Planner tasks feature in Copilot for Sales helps sellers to stay on top of their tasks and to-dos by suggesting tasks that are related to their accounts and opportunities.
+This feature seamlessly integrates with the collaboration spaces in Teams and helps sellers to capture and track tasks that are discussed in their conversations.
+It automatically turns important discussions into tasks, making it easy to see what needs to be done.
+Sellers can also assign tasks to the right people and set deadlines.

+Tasks created from the suggested tasks are added to the Tasks app, which is pinned as a tab in the channel.
+Sellers can also view and manage their tasks from the Tasks personal app in Teams.

 `image`

 Key benefits of the suggested tasks feature are:

-- **Automated prompting**: Copilot for Sales scans the conversations in the channel for relevant discussions and action items.
+- **Automated tasks suggestions**: As sales teams collaborate within collaboration spaces in Teams, the Copilot for Sales bot actively monitors the conversations in the channel for relevant discussions and action items.
 When it finds a potential task, it suggests the task to the channel members, who can then decide whether to add the task to their task list.
+Tasks are suggested once every 24 hours for new posts and replies in the channel.

+    > [!NOTE]
+    > - Automated task suggestions are available only in collaboration spaces that are created using the account team or deal room template in Microsoft Teams.
+    > - Task suggestions are displayed only in the Standard channel and not in the private channel or shared channel.
+    > - Task suggestions are shown only for the collaboration spaces that are created after March 2024 and not for the existing collaboration spaces.

-- **Task creation and assignment**: Channel members can create tasks from the suggested tasks and assign them to themselves or to other channel members.
+- **Task creation and assignment**: Sales team members can select all or some of the suggested tasks and create them as tasks in the Planner app.
+They can also assign the tasks to themselves or to other channel members.
+If required, they can update the task title, owner, and due date.
 Preview of the task is shown to the user creating the task.

-- **Tasks app integration**: The Tasks app is pinned as a tab in the channel.
-When a task is created from a suggested task, it's added to the Tasks app in Teams.
-Channel members can also view and manage their tasks from the Tasks personal app in Teams.
+- **Planner app integration**: The Planner app is pinned as **Tasks** tab in the channel.
+This helps the sales team not only to create tasks, but also to maintain a shared view of the tasks in the channel.
+Planner tasks are readily accessible from the dedicated account team or deal room channel through the **Tasks** tab in Teams.
+Planner tasks can also be viewed and managed from the Planner app in Teams.

+> [!NOTE]
+> Planner tasks created from collaboration spaces are not synced to the CRM system.
+They can only be accessed from the **Tasks** tab in the channel or from the Planner app in Teams.

 ## License requirements

-Copilot for Sales
+- Copilot for Sales
+- Microsoft Planner

+## Supported languages

+This feature is currently supported only in English.

 ## Prerequisites

-Copilot for Sales bot must be added to a standard channel in Teams.
+Collaboration space must be created for [account team](set-up-team-account-team-template.md) or [deal room](set-up-team-deal-room-template.md) in Microsoft Teams.

 ## Create tasks from suggested tasks